-After traveling from Kathmandu, the trek begins in Namche Bazaar.
-Over the course of 2 days, the team works their way through tea houses and beautiful meadows capped by stunning peaks as they travel up the Khumbu Valley towards Ama Dablam’s Base Camp.
+After exploring for a few days in Kathmandu, the trek begins in Namche Bazaar.
+Over the course of 2 days, the team works their way through tea houses and beautiful meadows capped by stunning peaks.
+They travel up the Khumbu Valley towards Ama Dablam’s Base Camp.

-Once the climbers reach base camp, the climbing demands a high level of skill and the whole team is made up of highly accomplished climbers.
-The route has a little bit of everything – granite rock, steep snow, and ice with multiple camps on the mountain.
-Follow along as we describe the entire journey in photos, as we take the arduous journey up to the summit at 22,525’ / 6,866m.
+Once the climbers reach base camp, the climbing demands a high level of skill and the whole team is made up of accomplished climbers.
+The route has a little bit of everything – granite rock climbing up to 5.8, steep snow and ice climbing, exposed ridges, and multiple camps on the mountain.
+Follow along as we describe the experience in photos, taken on the arduous journey up to the summit at 22,525’ / 6,866m.

 The trek begins in Namche Bazaar and passes through numerous small villages on the way to Ama Base Camp.